 If you are a virgin on your wedding night, you're probably feeling some apprehension about what will happen on your honeymoon, but there's truly no need to worry.
 This advice and honeymoon sex tips will help things go smoothly.

 How to Communicate Before the Wedding Night

 Ask your soon-to-be-spouse if he or she is feeling nervous about the wedding night.
-Odds are, they're feeling a little apprehension too, and will be relieved to have the opportunity to talk about it.
+Odds are, your betrothed is feeling a little apprehension too, and will be relieved to have the opportunity to talk about it.

 Talk about what your hopes and fears are.
 If you're nervous because your partner is more experienced than you, discuss it.
 If you know you want to prevent pregnancy, talking about safer sex is essential.
 You may even want to visit a counselor or talk about the topic during your pre-wedding counseling.